 Guten Tag!
 “Tag” in German means “day” – but what day is it?
-How do you say Monday, Tuesday, Wednesday, Thursday, Friday, Saturday and Sunday in German?
+How do you talk about the days of the week in German?

 German Days of the Week | |